Riccardo Spaltro

-Riccardo Spaltro (born 19 February 2000) is an Italian football player who plays as a right-back for club Cerignola.
+Riccardo Spaltro (born 19 February 2000) is an Italian professional footballer who plays as a right-back.

 Club career

 SPAL

 He started playing for the Under-19 squad of SPAL in the 2016–17 season.
 He has not been called up to the senior squad.

 Loans to Serie D

-In 2017–18 and 2018–19 he was loaned to Serie D clubs Clodiense and Arzignano respectively, achieving promotion to Serie C with Arzignano.
+In 2017–18 and 2018–19, he was loaned to Serie D clubs Clodiense and Arzignano, respectively, achieving promotion to Serie C with Arzignano.

 Loan to Cavese

 On 9 July 2019 he signed his first professional contract with SPAL and was loaned to Serie C club Cavese for the 2019–20 season.

 He made his professional Serie C debut for Cavese on 25 August 2019 in a game against Picerno.
 He started the game and was substituted in the 77th minute.

 Return to SPAL

 Upon his return from the Cavese loan, he made his Serie B debut for SPAL on 10 April 2021 against Lecce.